 By Julia Kossuth

-What are some practicing habits you try to instill in your students?
+What are some ways you balance reading and improvisation with your students?